Video Game Review: Dead Rising 4

 With Dead Rising 3 checking in as one of Xbox One’s top launch titles, Microsoft once again pegged Dead Rising 4 as an exclusive and elected to close its 2016 releases with the holiday-themed zombie game.
 Time to see if that was a good decision.

-As Frank West you have access to three types of weapons: melee, ranged and tossed (e.g. grenades), and the game does a great job of making it easy to utilize your entire arsenal by assigning buttons to specific types.
+As Frank West you have access to three types of weapons: melee, ranged and tossed (e.g., grenades), and the game does a great job of making it easy to employ your entire arsenal by assigning buttons to specific types.
 Face buttons are for climbing, interacting and swinging melee weapons.
 Triggers are for guns, and the left shoulder tosses out your Molotov cocktails and so forth.

 For as much fun as it all is, there are some limitations within the control scheme.
 These typically show up when fighting the tougher and/or faster zombie types, as they can easily get behind you and can become tougher to target.
 The game will often flash button prompts to evade or counter impending attacks from off screen, but we didn’t find those as responsive as we would’ve liked.